NASA-AMMOS/aerie/docs/source/user-guide/ui-api-guide/constraints/index.rst

         }

      You then write some constraint that returns a constraint, and click *save*.
-For details on how to write constraints, see the sub-pages of this section and the `API documentation for the constraints eDSL <../constraints-edsl-api>`_.
+For details on how to write constraints, see the sub-pages of this section and the :doc:`API documentation for the constraints eDSL <../../../constraints-edsl-api/index>`.

   .. group-tab:: API

      Constraints can be uploaded, updated, and deleted directly using the GraphQL API.
-See `this section <../graphql-api>`_ for information on the basics of GraphQL.
+See `here <https://graphql.org/learn/>`__ for information on the basics of GraphQL.
 To create a single constraint, send the following mutation:

      .. code-block::